Vox Clamantis Vocal Ensemble Various countries

 The album “Adam’s Lament” by Arvo Pärt with Tõnu Kaljuste, Latvian Radio Choir among others has won the Grammy Award in 2014.
 The film featuring Vox Clamantis music, The Great Beauty (La Grande Bellezza), received an Oscar in 2014.

-ECM Records will release a new album with music by Henrik Ødegaard in 2023.
+ECM Records released an album with music by Henrik Ødegaard in 2023.

 In 2011, Vox Clamantis and Jaan-Eik Tulve were awarded the annual prize of the Cultural Foundation of Estonia.